myles/2016-10-11-ansible/README.md

-# 2016-xx-xx-ansible
+# Ansible

-The source for my talk on Ansible at @GTALUG.
+The source fro my talk on Ansible.